snazy/ohc/README.rst

 Status
 ------

-This library should be considered as *experimental* and *not production ready*.
+This library should be considered as *experimental* and **not production ready**.

 Performance
 -----------

 (No performance test results available yet - you may try the ohc-benchmark tool)

-OHC shall provide a good performance on commodity hardware and on big systems using non-uniform-memory-architectures.
+OHC shall provide a good performance on both commodity hardware and big systems using non-uniform-memory-architectures.

-Generally you should work with a large hash table.
-The larger the hash table, the shorter the LRU list in each hash partition - that means less LRU link walks and increased performance.

 Requirements
 ------------